Description of the HTTP API

 {}

-The Set-Cookie header field contains an SCS cookie that should be used in all further requests to the HTTP API.
-The body of the response contains an empty object, if the authentication and authorization were successful.
-If the user has not been authorized, an Error object is returned:
+The Set-Cookie header contains an SCS cookie to be used in all further requests to the HTTP API.
+If the authorization was successful, the body of the response will contain an empty object.
+If the user has not been authorized, the Error object is returned:

 HTTP/1.0 403 Forbidden